 Present tense: “For the word of the cross is folly to those who are perishing, but to us who are being saved it is the power of God” (1 Cor.
 1:18).

 Future tense: “Since, therefore, we have now been justified by his blood, much more shall we be saved by him from the wrath of God” (Rom.
 5:9).

+These are just a few passages that speak of the various “tenses” of our salvation.
 At conversion we are justified.
-Justification is an act of God’s pure grace by which he pardons all our sins and accepts us as righteous in his sight through the merits of Jesus’ blood, accepting his death in the place of our punishment.
+Justification is an act of God’s grace by which he pardons all our sins and accepts us as righteous in his sight through the merits of Jesus’ blood, accepting his death in the place of our punishment.
 It is a one time, once for all work of God in the life of the believer that takes place at the moment of our conversion.
 This is the past tense of our salvation, and is usually what we have in mind when we speak of “salvation.”

 At death, the Christian is “glorified.”
-That is, he is finally and fully delivered from sin and all its consequences.
-He is fully established in righteousness and sin is no longer even a possibility.
-In this life we must contend with the world, the flesh and the devil in our fight to live righteously.
-But in heaven we will be delivered from all our enemies and the fight will be over.
-Our salvation will be complete.
+That is, he is finally and fully delivered from the power of sin.
+He is fully established in righteousness, and sin is no longer even a possibility.
+In this life we must contend with the world, the flesh, and the devil in our fight to live righteously.
+But in heaven we will be delivered from all our enemies, and the fight will be over.
+The culmination of our redemption, of course, will take place when Christ comes again to raise the dead.
+Then we shall experience the redemption of our bodies and our salvation will be complete (Rom.
+8:23).
 This is the future tense of our salvation.

-We have been saved (justified), we are in the process of being saved (sanctified), and one day will be saved (glorification).
+We have been saved (justified), we are in the process of being saved (sanctified), and one day will be saved (glorification/resurrection).